 Stakeholder Relations:

-As a passive investment Company, the Board recognises that its stakeholders are limited to external stakeholders (which includes its investments), with the exception of the Directors, and are therefore not as extensive as many operational businesses.
+As a passive investment Company, the Board recognises that its stakeholders are limited to external stakeholders (which includes its investments), with the exception of the Board, and are therefore not as extensive as many operational businesses.

 Social Responsibilities: